interledgerjs/interledgerjs/README.md

 ## Importing

 This process preserves the commit history of the legacy modules.
-(This assume the module being imported should go into `protocols`, as opposed to a `codecs` or `utils`)
+_(This assumes the module being imported should go into `protocols`, as opposed to a `codecs` or `utils`)_

 ```sh
 git clone git@github.com:adrianhopebailie/interledgerjs.git